 If you want to start a hobby farm, you probably have a lot of questions about how and where to begin.
 What do you need to know before you take the next step of buying a hobby farm and beginning to farm?
 What things should you consider as you move forward?

-And it means that your goal isn't total self-sufficiency like a homesteader.
-However, it's also, however, you define it: you could sell some eggs, or broilers, or vegetables, and still consider yourself a hobby farmer.
-But if your primary income is from running your farm, you've got a business.
+Before you decide if you want to start a hobby farm, make sure you know what you are getting yourself into.
+Hobby farming means that you are not trying to run a small farm business where your farming products will be a main source of income.
+And it means that your goal is not total self-sufficiency like a homesteader.
+However, it is also, how you define it.
+For instance, you could sell some eggs, or broilers, or vegetables, and still, consider yourself a hobby farmer.
+But if your primary income is from running your farm, then that is different, you have got a business.

 Also, many people who consider themselves hobby farmers have money to spend on livestock, equipment, and buildings.
 In contrast, homesteaders are often trying to work on a shoestring and spend as little money as possible on investing in their farm.

-Others are young professionals who want to devote their weekends and mornings to animals and vegetables, but who have careers in areas other than farming, and see their hobby farm as just that—a hobby in addition to their careers.
+Others are young professionals who want to devote their weekends and mornings to animals and vegetables, but may have careers in areas other than farming, and see their hobby farm as just that—a hobby in addition to their careers.

-If you already live on your soon-to-be hobby farm, your first step may be to build a chicken coop for the chickens you decided to start with, or perhaps just get an existing barn set up for goats.
+If you already live on your soon-to-be hobby farm, your next step may be to build a chicken coop for the chickens you decided to start with or perhaps just get an existing barn set up for goats.

-Talk to Your Neighbors
+Talk to the Neighbors

 Set Your Budget

 Decide how much farm you want to buy.
 You need to make sure that if you are buying in a depressed, very rural location, that you will not end up underwater or with a farm so out of proportion to area values that you will have a hard time reselling if you need to.

 Tailor your search to what you need and what you can afford.
 Do not think that you need dozens and dozens of acres.
 Take the time to map out exactly how much land you need for what your farming goals are.